 Problems Caused due to Hard Water

-It can block your water wipes, it can lower the efficiency of bathroom appliances and even can make your soaps, shampoos and detergent work less effectively.
+It can block your water wipes, it can lower the efficiency of bathroom appliances, and even can make your soaps, shampoos, and detergent work less effectively.
 And you will require more water to cleanse that sticky watery feel from all over your bathroom.
 So, before going ahead with what should be done to clean the hard water bathroom stains, we should all be aware of the possible stains and the threats caused by hard water in the bathroom.

 - Clogged showers: You may notice that usually, after a point of time, your shower stops releasing the amount of water it used to before.
 You may decide to call the plumber to fix it.
 But wait, this is actually because of the calcium and magnesium sedimentation in the shower nozzles.
 Hence, you receive lesser sprinkles.
-And that is also evident with tiny, white stains lied all over the showerhead.
+And that is also evident with tiny, white stains lying all over the showerhead.

 - Clogged drains: Did you notice that your washbasin drain is not functioning properly?
 The reason behind this is hard water.
 The excessive mineral content in hard water leaves its residues behind resulting in clogged drains and pipes.
 You will also notice tiny, dried water spots on your washbasin.

 - White Spots: There is a famous quote, “morning shows the day”.
 But imagine starting your morning in a dirty bathroom, with a hard water odor and tiny calcium spots all over your shower curtains, mirrors, tiles, taps, and where not.
 Surely, such a scenario is not expected, that too on a daily basis.
 So, what should be done in order to curb these problems?